 A normal, legal eviction should always remain part of your plan.
 Use eviction warning notices and court filings to send a loud and clear message to your tenants that you take the lease agreement seriously and will defend it aggressively.

-With that said, evictions are expensive and time-consuming.
+With that said, evictions are expensive and time-consuming; even in states that process it the fastest, it can take several weeks.
 Even worse, it comes with countless loopholes that “professional tenants” can use to prolong their free stay in your property.

 The tactics outlined above are not mutually exclusive.
 On a case-by-case basis, you can combine several of these tactics, alongside filing a normal eviction.